mkraft/fides/README.md

     end

-Fides assumes the use of Rails conventions, so if there's something that needs overriding just open a bug or shoot me a pull request.
+Fides assumes the use of Rails conventions, so if you find a case for something that needs overriding, please feel free to submit a bug or send a pull request.

 ## Caveats

 Fides currently only functions with PostgreSQL.
-Please feel free to contribute other adapters.
+Please feel free to contribute other adapters as desired.

 ## Contributing